trishatong/trishatong/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=trishatong&show_icons=true&theme=dark&hide_border=true" align="right"/>

-&nbsp;

 🎓 I'm currently a senior at the [University of California, San Diego](https://ucsd.edu) with a B.S. in Computer Science and a minor in Business!

 💻 I enjoy learning all things software engineering — recently, I’ve been exploring UI/UX design and working with APIs.

 🧸 Right now, I'm a Web Developer for [TEDxUCSD](https://tedxucsd.com/)!

-⭐ In my free time, I love doing anything active - 🏃🏻‍♀️ running, 🏐 playing volleyball, and 🏄🏻‍♀️ surfing to name a few!
+⭐ In my free time, I love doing anything active - 🏃🏻‍♀️ running, 🏐 playing volleyball, and 🏄🏻‍♀️ surfing to name a few! <p align=left>

 ---